By David S. Prescott, LICSW & Kieran McCartan, Ph.D

 These are not easy questions to answer.
 It often seems that our training in providing treatment can be a hindrance as well as a help.
 Many of us are trained to think in terms of adopting specific models or techniques and become so focused in these areas that we lose focus on whether or not these same approaches are actually working with our clients.

-Bruce Wampold and Zac Imel have about the mechanisms by which treatment work.
+Bruce Wampold and Zac Imel have written extensively about the mechanisms by which treatment work.
 Central to all effective approaches to treatment is the therapeutic alliance itself.
-Brandy Blasko and Faye Taxman have that this same alliance works with probation officers as well.
+Brandy Blasko and Faye Taxman have found that this same alliance works with probation officers as well.
 This leaves us with even more questions.
 Perhaps it’s time to consider more deeply that our most cherished models and techniques work because they are delivered in the context of an effective alliance?
 Perhaps it’s also time to explore the many ways that we are not maintaining an alliance or truly listening to our clients’ experiences at the very times we are focused on implementing our models and techniques?

 Post a Comment